lyonbros/composer.js/docs/index.md

 Composer is a powerful MVC-based framework for building applications in Javascript.
 It is designed to allow more complicated setups than can be achieved easily with frameworks like the excellent Backbone.js.
-Composer makes no assumptions about the structure of your data or your architecture, politely bowing out of your way to let you build your app.
+Composer makes no assumptions about the structure of your data or your architecture; it provides a set of tools to help you build your app then politely bows out of your way.

 Composer.js is currently being used as the driving force of [Turtl](https://turtl.it) and [Musio](http://musio.com), both being data-driven